John Kelley (diplomat)

-John Kelley is the Acting Alternate Representative to the United Nations for the United States.
-He has had a lengthy career in the U.S. Foreign Service, with a geographic focus in Africa.
+John Kelley was the Acting Ambassador to the United Nations for the United States.
+He has a lengthy career in the U.S. Foreign Service, with a geographic focus in Africa.

 Early life and education

 Kelley is from Washington, D.C.
 He is a graduate of Howard University.
 He then earned a Master's Degree in Public Policy from the Harvard Kennedy School of Government.

 Career

+Foreign service

 Kelley's first position in the U.S. Foreign Service was in Yaoundé, the capital city of Cameroon.
 He served as political officer.
 Next, Kelley spent five years as the Senior Multilateral Officer with the Africa Bureau for Deputy Secretary John Negroponte.
 In 2011, he was the Political Counselor in Juba, South Sudan, where he helped open the first U.S. embassy following formation of Africa's newest country.

 From 2012 to 2016, Kelley worked for the U.S. State Department in Democratic Republic of Congo.
-Prior to his mid-February 2025 appointment as a representative to the U.N., Kelley was a Deputy Director in the Africa Bureau’s Economic and Regional Affairs Office.
-He managed several units, including Strategic Planning & Democracy and Human Rights.
+He was a Deputy Director in the Africa Bureau's Economic and Regional Affairs Office.
+Kelley managed several units, including Strategic Planning & Democracy and Human Rights.

+Kelley served as the Alternate Acting Ambassador to the UN for the United States as of the third week of the second Trump administration.
+In July 2025, he was appointed as the Acting Ambassador.